Jackzmc/zpaq-gui/README.md

 ﻿# zpaq-gui

 Its a simple GUI for the zpaq compression tool.
-It does not extract at the moment.
+Very in progress

 [Get zpaq from the webite](http://mattmahoney.net/dc/zpaq.html)